devsnippet/cookbook-ossim-agent/README.md

 #### Platform

-We tested it in ubuntu 12.04 server and debian 7.0.
+It has been tested on ubuntu 12.04 server and debian 7.0.

 #### Packages